Pelicador/Procurement-KPI-Analysis-ML/README.md

 ## 5. Assumptions and Caveats

-### Assumptions
+### Analytical Framework Assumptions
-- Negotiated_Price = final contract price
+**Pricing Methodology**: We assumed Negotiated_Price reflects final contract terms rather than initial quotations.
-- Delivery_Date = actual delivery (not scheduled)
-- Compliance scoring was consistent
+**Delivery Performance Interpretation**: Delivery_Date represents actual final delivery rather than scheduled delivery **Compliance Scoring Consistency**: We assumed compliance scoring methodology remained consistent across all 777 records and suppliers.

-### External Factors
+### External Factors Beyond Our Model
-- Inflation and supply chain disruption affected pricing
-- High category price variability may skew results
+**Market Condition Impact**: Our analysis period (2022-2023) coincided with significant inflation and supply chain disruptions.
+**Category-Specific Limitations**: The high standard deviation in item category pricing may limit the utility of our inflation modeling.
+Additional data and stakeholder input on specific item price histories would enhance accuracy.

 ---